 In Yemen, 20 journalists have died since 2011, five of whom have been killed since the beginning of this year.
 In addition, around 16 have been kidnapped as a consequence of the fighting between the Houthis, the Saudi led-coalition and al-Qaida group, some of them being subject to torture, as the IFJ and its affiliate, the YJS, denounced back in April.
 Journalists have been accused by all the warring parties of affiliating with rival parties and serving their interest.
 As a result, they face the threats of being killed and tortured on a daily basis.

 There can be no press freedom where journalists work in fear.

 Join the campaign now, show your solidarity and support by endorsing our activities scheduled this year!

 The UN Day to end impunity for crimes against journalists was adopted on 18 December 2013 and will be marked on 2 November, the second anniversary of the killings of two RFI reporters, Ghislaine Dupont and Claude Verlon, murdered in Kidal, Mali in 2013.

 It comes ahead of another important date of 23 November which commemorates the 2009 Maguindanao massacre in the Philippines when at least 32 journalists lost their lives in the single deadliest attack on media.

-- We are collaborating with our affiliates on targeted campaigns in Mexico, Philippines, Ukraine and Yemen to advocate for justice and resolution of cases of impunity
+- We are collaborating with our affiliates on targeted campaigns in Mexico, India, Pakistan and Yemen to advocate for justice and resolution of cases of impunity

-- We are holding governments and de facto governments of Mexico, the Philippines, Yemen and Ukraine, accountable for their impunity records and organising different activities around this
+- We are holding governments and de facto governments of these countires accountable for their impunity records and organising different activities around this

 - We are calling on intergovernmental organisations to make a stand against impunity and support our campaign